ctownsle/Scala-Practice/README.md

 </html>

 ## Notes
-I may try to redo this using some other pattern then the BNF provides too us, because it is extremely dense, and there has to be a better way of doing this using parser combinators.
+I may try to redo this using some other pattern then the BNF provides to us because it is extremely dense, and there has to be a better way of doing this using parser combinators.